 - Conceptual thinking

 - States of unity and interconnectedness

-- Cognitive enhancement and suppression cycles - This can be described as constant waves of extremely stimulated and profound thinking which are spontaneously surpassed by waves of general thought suppression and mental intoxication.
+- Enhancement and suppression cycles - This can be described as constant waves of extremely stimulated and profound thinking which are spontaneously surpassed in a cyclic fashion by waves of general thought suppression and mental intoxication.
 These two states seem to switch between each other in a consistent loop once every 20 - 60 minutes.